ghostinthewires/Terraform-Templates/Azure/2-tier-iis-sql-vm/README.md

 This will take around 45m to provision - once completed you should see a resource group containing everything described above.

-## Variables

- * `prefix` - The prefix used for all resources in this example.
-Needs to be a short (6 characters) alphanumeric string.
-Example: `addemo`.
- * `admin_username` - The username of the administrator account for both the local accounts, and Active Directory accounts.
-Example: `myexampleadmin`
- * `admin_password` - The password of the administrator account for both the local accounts, and Active Directory accounts.
-Needs to comply with the Windows Password Policy.
-Example: `PassW0rd1234!`

 ## Modules

 This example makes use of 5 modules: